plugget/.github/profile/README.md

 ## Plugget
 Plugget simplifies distributing your tools & plugins.
 It supports various apps: Maya, 3ds-Max, Blender, Krita, Unreal, ...

+Stop struggling with Perforce to distribute your tools, or forcing your Art-team to use Git.
+Plugget handles the technical part⚡, and you create awesome tools for your team. 💪

-Install app packages (plugins, addons, icons, ...) from a repo with a single Python command:
+Install your packages (plugins, addons, icons, ...) from a repo with a single Python command:
 ```python
 import plugget
 plugget.install("my_package")